 Set up your Guide Help Center

 The Help Center consists of a knowledge base and a community platform.
 Before activating your Help Center, customize the look and feel.
 Use logos and images that your customers will recognize.
 As you pick images and colors, a preview of your Help Center appears on this page.
-Follow the links on The Suite Guide onboarding page to perform these tasks.
+Follow the links on the Guide onboarding page to perform these tasks.

 Onboarding tasks in this section include: